Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

 # Manage connections to payment service providers (PSP)

 If you want to create a new connection to a payment service provider (PSP), you can buy, depending on the payment service provider, the needed connection in the app store or license it directly at the payment service provider.
 By default, Actindo supports the following drivers:
 - Adyen&trade; (available in the app store)
 - Amazon pay&trade; (available in the app store)
 - Stripe&trade; (available in the app store)
-- Ebics?, ne nicht?
 - Klarna&trade;
 - Pay one&trade;
 - Paypal&trade;